ncvicchi/monty_hall/README.md

 # Wazuh Monty Hall Game Challenge

-It answers Wazuh technical interview challenge to simulate and verify probabilities on the Monty Hall game
+It answers a challenge to simulate and verify probabilities on the Monty Hall game

 ## Request
 ### Implement an application